bhavyaagg2006-ui/Cruise-Ship-Management-System/README.md

 2. **Open the project folder in VS Code (or any code editor).**

 3. **Create a Firebase project:**
-Go to Firebase Console
+-Go to Firebase Console
-Click Add Project → Follow steps to create a new project
+-Click Add Project → Follow steps to create a new project

 4. **Enable Authentication:**
-Navigate to Authentication → Sign-in method
+-Navigate to Authentication → Sign-in method
-Enable Email/Password sign-in
+-Enable Email/Password sign-in

 5. **Create Firestore Database:**
-Go to Firestore Database → Create Database
+-Go to Firestore Database → Create Database
-Start in Test Mode
+-Start in Test Mode
-Create collections
+-Create collections

 6. **Add Firebase config in your HTML files:**